What is Motorcycle ABS? – Doubts, Queries and FAQ

 Long story short – Get all doubts related to motorcycle ABS right here, and we will explain in the simplest terms.

-ABS or Anti Lock Braking System is becoming standard in most Indian motorcycles except commuters.
-Thanks to the rule brought out by the Honorable Government of India, which has brought the prices up but also the safety of the rider.
-ABS avoids wheel locking, which contributes to a significant percentage of accidents.
-However, several misconceptions about the ABS exist, and we are here to clear them.
+ABS, or anti-lock brake system, is becoming standard in most Indian motorcycles except for commuters.
+Thanks to the rule brought out by the Honorable Government of India, which has brought the prices up but also the safety of the rider, ABS avoids wheel locking, which contributes to a significant percentage of accidents.
+However, several misconceptions about ABS exist, and we are here to clear them.

 How Motorcycle ABS works?